baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 ## Snippets

-- `img`: Add and image. steps: type `/images` , use the path autocompletion plugin  to insert an  image from the images folder, select the path, then launch the snippet.
-The result shows only the file name, since the global paramater `imagesdir` is set to `/images`.
-Yeah, that's the easiest workflow I could think of.
+- `img`: Add and image. steps:
+  * type `/images` , hit ctrl+Space to run the path auto-complete and select the file you want
+  * Ctrl+L to select the line
+  * Launch the snippet.
 - `note` : Add a presenter note block.
 - `cols` : Add  a slide with two columns equal in size, using [this feature](https://docs.asciidoctor.org/reveal.js-converter/latest/converter/syntax/layout/#columns-layout).
 - `cols-subh` : Add  a slide with a subheading and two columns beneath.